web-dave/webdave.de/src/assets/posts/route_types.md

 ### Standard Route Types

-You can define several routing rules which a kind of standard.
+This section introduces you to several routing rules you can specify.

 #### Wild Cards